 This palace forms part, along with the Church of Santa María la Mayor, of the monumental complex of La Mota fortress, dated from the Nazarí period (twelfth to fourteenth century) although also contains older elements.
 Over the course of the centuries it was one of the main defensive positions in the Kingdom of Castile against the Nazarí Kingdom of Granada.
 In 1931 it was declared Historic Artistic Monument.

-Martínez Montañés Theater
+Martínez Montañés Theatre

-The Martínez Montañés Theater is located in Alcalá la Real.
+The Martínez Montañés Theatre is located in Alcalá la Real.
 It has a total capacity of 315 seats and a large stage.
 It was named after Juan Martínez Montañés (1568-1649), a Renaissance sculptor who was born in Alcalá la Real and is recognized as an important representative of the Seville imagery school.

 Church of the Consolación